 Pokémon Rejuvenation plays differently from the Nintendo versions.
-This is thanks to a long list of adjustments and additions to mechanics in the game.
-Utilize the following mechanics to be successful in-game, especially when playing the game on intense mode.
+This is thanks to a long list of gameplay adjustments and additions to core gameplay mechanics in the game.
+Players should try to utilize the following mechanics to be successful in-game, especially when playing the game on intense mode.

 Field Effects occur in battle, modifying Pokémon abilities, moves, typing, and, status effects.
 Field effects need to be taken into account as they can have a drastic impact in battle.
 It’s best to discover the kind of field-effect for areas and gym battles to adapt your team accordingly.